cangzhang/champ-r/README.md

 1. Run ChampR as **administrator**
 1. Choose the installation folder of League of Lengends
 1. Select data sources
+1. Hit `Import` button
-1. Hit `Import` button, they will appear in the shop when open it
+1. You can find them in the shop menu when playing game

 ### Apply Runes